 What was the last book you read?
 Trevor Noah: Born a Crime, Emma Dabiri: Don’t touch my Hair & Stormzy: Rise UP.
 All extremely good

 Do you remember how you originally found me?
 Yes, I think so … I saw an amazing photograph of Marnie Scarlet shot by you and wanted you to shoot me too.
-I think I asked her who you where and then contacted you.
+I think I asked her who you were and then contacted you.
 2013 or 2014?
 [Tigz note: I checked my archives and you are spot on, it was 2014!]

 What inspired your Burlesque journey?
 I am a stripper by heart.
 I’ve stripped for 14 years in what feels like every country on earth.
 That’s the longest I’ve kept any job.
 It’s in my blood and I am good at it.
 So whatever skill I learn I will eventually get naked while doing it.
 I guess it was inevitable that I turned to Burlesque.
 I really love the freedom we have in this genre that everything is allowed.

 You’ve recently added Spoken Word Poetry to your incredible repertoire of performance skills.
 Can you tell us more?
 I used to write poetry when I was really young and saw myself as a writer for a bit.
 But then discovered travelling and fell in love with being on the move.
 I didn’t really have a proper home base until I moved to London 11 years ago, and did not keep a lot of pictures until social media entered our lives.
 All the experiences and memories are in my head.
 When I started working on my solo show, I was meant to outline the show on paper so I can work out the performance but instead started writing poetry again.
-As a black woman I’ve been silenced over and over again.
+As a black woman, I’ve been silenced over and over again.
 It’s time to start talking.

 Who would play you in a movie of your life?
 Cynthia Erivo or Florence Kasumba hopefully.